Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Overview of Time Glasses

 Let us consider the case of time glasses, where $\tau_{\text{rel}}$ corresponds to the duration for which chaotic oscillations of $\hat{\rho}(t)$ persist.
-We show that $\tau_{\text{rel}}$ grows logarithmically with the system size $N$, i.e., $\tau_{\text{rel}} \propto \log N$.
-At first glance, this result may seem to conflict with the existence of a finite Liouvillian gap $\Delta$, because a nonzero gap implies that all non-steady eigenmodes decay within a time scale of $1/\Delta$.
+In Sec.~\ref{sec:relaxation_time}, we show that $\tau_{\text{rel}}$ grows logarithmically with the system size: $\tau_{\text{rel}} \propto \log N$.
+This logarithmic scaling precisely parallels the Ehrenfest time, which is the timescale up to which quantum expectation values reliably track the corresponding classical trajectories, and which grows logarithmically with the inverse of the effective Planck constant.
+At first glance, the divergence of $\tau_{\text{rel}}$ in the thermodynamic limit may seem to conflict with the existence of a finite Liouvillian gap $\Delta$, because a nonzero gap implies that all non-steady eigenmodes decay within a time scale of $1/\Delta$.

 This apparent paradox can be resolved by noting that while $\Delta$ governs the asymptotic convergence to the steady state after a sufficient long period, it does not necessarily determine how long the initial transient dynamics last.
 More concretely, in Eq.~\eqref{eigenmode_expansion}, if the expansion coefficients $c_\alpha$ grow with $N$, then the relaxation time can diverge despite a nonzero gap \cite{Song-19, Mori-20, Haga-21, Bensa-21, Mori-23}.
 The magnitude of $c_\alpha$ can be linked to the distance between the initial density matrix and the steady state.
 We show that this distance diverges for certain initial states that exhibit classical properties, causing $\tau_{\text{rel}}$ to diverge in time glasses.